cdapio/cdap/cdap-docs/developers-manual/source/security/index.rst

 but outside clients can only communicate with the cluster through a secured host.

 Using CDAP security, the CDAP authentication server issues credentials (access tokens) to authenticated clients.
 Clients then send these credentials on requests to CDAP.
-Calls that lack valid access tokens will be rejected, limiting access to only authenticated clients.
+Only calls with valid access tokens will be accepted, rejecting access to un-authenticated clients.
 In addition, access logging can be enabled in CDAP to provide an audit log of all operations.